API Reference

 )

-sse(func, *args, **kwargs)[source]
+sse(func=None, *args, heartbeat=None, **kwargs)[source]

-Set up Server-Sent Events streaming.
+Set up a Server-Sent Events response from an async generator.

 Usage: